Home

 (1838-1913)

-Judge Byron William Langdon was born on Aug.
-1, 1838 at Jamestown, NY, the son of John and Jane Ann (Duff) Langdon.
-His father apparently died soonafter, and his mother moved to Columbus, OH, where she met and married prominent carriage maker Daniel Minor Jr.
+His father apparently died young, and his mother moved to Columbus, Franklin County, OH, where she met and married prominent carriage maker Daniel Minor Jr.

-Spending his entire legal career in Lafayette, IN, Byron was a legal scholar, law firm attorney, Civil War veteran, Indiana representative and senator, and a judge.
+Spending his entire legal career in Lafayette, Tippecanoe County, IN, Byron was a legal scholar, law firm attorney, Civil War veteran, Indiana representative and senator, and a judge.
 He is the only known cousin to have been a delegate to a national presidential convention.

 At his death, he was eulogized as a "prominent lawyer and citizen [who] served in [the] state legislature and was in many important cases -- [and] was a man of stern and rugged character."